-Graffiti on the walls can sometimes appear charming, in the right downtown context, but be sure to verify whether any of those markings are gang-related.
+Graffiti on the walls can sometimes appear charming, in the right downtown context, but be sure to verify whether any of those markings are organised crime related.
 Chat with your potential neighbours whenever possible – they’re an important resource.
 And of course the local police station will have valuable street-level information that goes well beyond printed crime statistics.

 Perhaps a formerly dangerous area has been improving of late (as is often the case with “gentrifying” neighbourhoods)?
 Conversely, the trend may be headed in the opposite direction – a situation that could have dire consequences for resale value (not to mention peace of mind).